froilansam/ForumUla/readme.md

+# ForumUla
+A Forum Site where users can talk anything they want.

 # Main Page
 >localhost:3009/index

-## This requires an internet connection because of css and jquery links
+**This requires an internet connection because of css and jquery links

-## Features
+## Features!
 1. The Requirements
 2. Subforum
 3. Adding and Editing Subforum